solobit/site.solobit/README.md

 the legacy of this programming style is kept forever.
 In fact, it's largely what the (Arch inspired) idea of `user-centric` coding is about.

+For the most part, this section will describe those elements of our program that deal with matters of 'philosophy' behind the creation of this work.

 From [The Arch Way](https://wiki.archlinux.org/index.php/The_Arch_Way) we learn:

 ### Simplicity

 > Simplicity is the ultimate sophistication. — Leonardo da Vinci

-Let's reword something found in the texts to better suit our ideas:
+Let's reword something found in The Arch Way texts to better fit our ideas in the context of a single app, not operating system.

 ```markdown